shelleyhoover/UPP4652021/Lessons/Lesson2.md

 **Deliverables:**
 •	Document uploaded to Blackboard including:
--URL to Map
+- URL to Map
--Screen shot of map/major features (in case AGOL crashes)
+- Screen shot of map/major features (in case AGOL crashes)

 **Grading:**
 You will be graded on the inclusion of the required deliverables above, as well as general map legibility and design.
-Things I will be looking for: Pop-up labels should be easy to decipher, descriptive title, and layer order (points should be on top of polygons.)
+Things I will be looking for: Pop-up labels should be easy to decipher, descriptive title, and layer order (ie - points usually should be on top of polygons.)

 ## Additional Resources